aurelia/aurelia/packages/__tests__/integration/test-plan.md

 - `computed-observer`: Observer for computed properties
 - `map-observer`: Observer for mutation in Map?
 - `proxy-observer`: Observer for the mutation of object property value when proxy strategy is used (TODO: have a CE for testing that utilizes proxy strategy)
+- `self-observer`: utilized for `@bindable`s with change handler
+- `set-observer`: Observer for mutation in Set?
+- `setter-observer`: Observer for the mutation of object property value when getter-setter strategy is used (default strategy, therefore no special CE will be required)

 ### Test plan